tanksdude/tanks-game/tanks-game/docs/list-of-levels.md

 Coincidentally, this was the first new level for this version.
 Which is a little sad.
 Especially when it was mostly a test level that I thought was barely passable as a real level.

-## Lightning Corners

-* Types: "vanilla-extra", "old"
-* Internal name: `lightning_corners`
-* Default color: `(0x77/255, 0x55/255, 0.75)`

-An amazing powerup guarded in the center.
-Blatantly unfinished as a level so it's not in a random playlist.

-Was likely originally made to test powerup mixing back in JS Tanks.
-And since I never figured out how to turn it a real level, I commented it out.
-But for some reason I ported it to C++, so that's why it's here.

-## Lone Turret

-* Types: "vanilla-extra", "random-vanilla", "old", "random-old"
-* Internal name: `lone_turret`
-* Default color: `(0.75, 0.25, 0.25)`

-A single turret in the center watches for any enemies.
-Stay too long deciding on the powerup you'll take and you'll be face its small wrath!

-Back in JS Tanks, it was the very first level to have a turret!
-That's why it has nothing else going for it, and it's not very fun.
-(And surprise surprise, it started as a test level to make sure the Targeting Turret worked.)
-Will be removed from random-vanilla once a few levels can replace it.

 ## Tight Patrolling Corridor

 * Types: "vanilla-extra", "random-vanilla"